 I watch barbecue videos while I am working the treadmill at the gym.
 I swear I gain a pound by the time I finish walking three miles.

 Last week I found this beautiful video from All Things BBQ on cooking Competition Pulled Pork and knew I had to share it.
+Pulled pork is one of the best meats to cook on your smoker and these guys are doing it proper!

 This is the absolute BEST video I have ever seen showing how to trim a pork butt for a competition cook.
 The video is 16 minutes long and worth every moment of your time.